Veljko Bulajić: Monograph

-A 435 page monograph of Bulajic's career was published in 2015.
-The monograph was compiled by Božo Rudez (father of former NBA player Damjan Rudez) and it was presented to the public by the Croatian Minister of Culture Berislav Šipuš.
+A 435 page monograph of Bulajić's career was published in 2015.
+The monograph was compiled by Božo Rudez (father of former NBA player Damjan Rudež) and it was presented to the public by the Croatian Minister of Culture Berislav Šipuš.
 35 Croatian and 48 international authors contributed to the monograph, which includes pictures of all of Bulajic's actors and descriptions of Bulajic's artistic skills written by Orson Welles, François Truffaut, Andrzej Wajda, Carlo Ponti, Sergei Bondarchuk, Miroslav Krleža, Alberto Moravia and many others.
 The monograph also includes reviews of Bulajic's films by The New York Times, Le Monde, The Times, Cinema, La Voz de España and other newspapers.

 Humanitarian activities

-Bulajic was one of 141 prominent Croatians who participated in the Libertas convoy grassroots humanitarian action aimed at breaking the naval blockade imposed by the Yugoslav Navy on the Croatian city of Dubrovnik in 1991.
+Bulajić was one of 141 prominent Croatians who participated in the Libertas convoy grassroots humanitarian action aimed at breaking the naval blockade imposed by the Yugoslav Navy on the Croatian city of Dubrovnik in 1991.
 The naval blockade had led to a massive shortage of food, medicines and other necessities in the city.
 Stjepan Mesić who was the former Secretary-General of the Non-Aligned Movement and who at the time held the title of President of the Presidency of Yugoslavia was also aboard the ship.
 Mesic would later go on to serve two terms as President of Croatia.
 Also aboard was Croatian Prime Minister Franjo Gregurić.
 After an hours-long standoff with the navy, their ship, Slavija, successfully broke the blockade in late November 1991 and delivered the desperately needed supplies to the city's residents as well as refugees from surrounding areas.

-At a 2010 remembrance meeting organized by Croatian Prime Minister Jadranka Kosor, Bulajic stated that the convoy was, at the time, one of the most positive global initiatives.
+At a 2010 remembrance meeting organized by Croatian Prime Minister Jadranka Kosor, Bulajić stated that the convoy was, at the time, one of the most positive global initiatives.